 - Experience teaching, leading discussions, and/or facilitating groups (summer camps, youth groups, club leadership, etc.)

 - Strong interest in international affairs, globalization, and world politics

-- Residence within the Global Village during Fall 2012
+- Residence within the Global Village during the fall semester

 - Charisma and ability to engage an audience